2018 February 12 to 20

 Today is your day to explore Isabela on your own or with new friends, or simply to relax.
 Optional activities include more kayaking or cycling, let us know what you want to do.
 Ask for a sack lunch to take along!

-In the evening, we’ll join up again for a fun local party with music and dinner.
+In the evening, we’ll join up again for a fun local party with music and drinks.

 Day 7: Island Hop to San Cristobal